Godzil/MB701-Reverse/README.md

 #### Reason

-Unclear at the moment, but probably linked with the way show a FAT filesystem to the USB as I think it does not use a native FAT internally.
+Unclear at the moment, but probably linked with the way they present a FAT filesystem to the USB as I think it does not use a native FAT internally.

 | Discoverd  | Affected firmware | Fixed on Version |